 A slide presentation was given, in Portuguese, and attendees were afforded the opportunity to ask questions and provide comments.
+The presentation which covered the following topics: purpose of meeting, background on global warming and the Kyoto Protocol, UNFCCC CDM process, process and responsibilities of the project, participants, equipment to be used for evaluation and audits, information management system, an example of project, benefits from the project (environmental and economic), and where to get further information.
 On other occasions, representatives from AgCert also met with and explained project details to local and state government officials.